Python Actors

 - A video with Carl Hewitt, Eric Meijer, and Clemens Szyperski discussing the Actor Model

-- http://c2.com/cgi/wiki?ActorsModel
+- https://c2.com/cgi/wiki?ActorsModel

 - Akka is a popular Actor Library for Java and Scala; it is roughly the equivalent to Thespian for those languages.